quaziashfaq/notes/aws.md

 1. Go global in minutes: Going global in minutes means you can deploy applications in multiple Regions around the world.
 2. Stop spending money running and maintaining data centers
 3. Benefit from massive economies of scale.
-4. Increase speed and agility: The cloud gives you increased speed and agility.
-All the services you have access to help you innovate faster, giving you speed to market.
+4. Increase speed and agility: All the services are ready to use. no need to reinvent the wheel.
+So innovate faster, giving you speed to market.
 5. Stop guessing capacity
-6. Trade capital expenses for variable expenses
+6. No upfront expenses = no capital expenses.
+Only variable expnses.

 ## 4 benefits of cloud in technical terms
-1. High Availability : Highly available systems are designed to operate continousoly without failure for a long time.
+### High Availability :
+Highly available systems are designed to operate continousoly without failure for a long time.
 These systems avoid loss of service by reducing or managing failures.

+### Elasticity : No concern or planning about capacity
-2. Elasticity : With elasticity, you don't have to plan ahead of time how much capacity you need.
-You can provision only what you need and then grow andshrink based on demand.
+With elasticity, you don't have to plan ahead of time how much capacity you need.
+You can provision only what you need and then grow and shrink based on demand.
 With elasticity, the company doesn't have to plan ahead of time how much capacity they'll need - elasticity allows them to match the supply of resources with changing workload demands.

-3. Agility : The colud gives you incresaed agility.
-All the services you have access to help you innovate faster, giving you speed to market i.e. innovate more quickly and deliver your applications faster.
+### Agility :
+All different services are already created for use.
+No need to scratch head or to hire engineers to reinvent the wheel.
+The customer can quickly and nimbly click and start using the infra services.
+Innovate more quickly.
+Speed to market.
+Deliver application faster.

+### Durability :
-4. Durability : Durability is all about long-term data protection.
+Durability is all about long-term data protection.
 This means your data will remain intact without corruption.

 5. Scalability: It means the systems can adapt to meet new levels of demand.
 It means a system has the ability to grow to accomodate an increase in demand.
 There are both horizontal and vertical scaling in regards to compute resources.
 Horizontal scaling involves the adding of instances of the same size.
 Vertical scaling is typically a manual process where the size of the instance is changed.

 ## 3 Common Cloud Computing Models